How to Force Delete a WordPress Plugin (Easy Guide)

 The easiest way to delete a plugin is through your WordPress dashboard.
 Follow these steps:

-Note: If the plugin does not delete, there could be a permissions issue or a conflict with another plugin, which is where FTP deletion may be necessary.
+Note: If the plugin does not delete, there may be a permissions issue or a conflict with another plugin, in which case FTP deletion may be necessary.

 Method 2: How to Force Delete a WordPress Plugin via FTP